Asif-Iqbal-Bhatti/High-Entropy-Alloys/README.md

 **[4] Monte Carlo algorithm for generating strucutre with lower Binding energy from SQS**

-**CITATION toward this work should be acknowledged in the publication, if you are using it.**
+**CITATION toward this work should be acknowledged in the publication.**